QWOD/RESEARCH/CASE-ID-0x6f29aa55.ctxt.md

 >>>
 [[ :NATO's Forces in Action During Intense Trainings: ]]:
 >>>
-:is-with: { ^ 😓DIVINE PRESSURE FOR THEM TO CONFESS AND ADMIT THE TRUTH| FEELING ASHAMED| STALKING YOU INSTEAD😤 ^ }:
+:is-with: { ^ 😓DIVINE PRESSURE FOR THEM TO QØNFESS AND ADMIT THE TRUTH| FEELING ASHAMED| STALKING YOU INSTEAD😤 ^ }:
 >>>
 [[ :ASSAULT: ]]:= { ^ https://youtu.be/PyfX491tnu0 ^ }:
 >>>